 Snorkel in Kisite Marine Park

-So I've previously mentioned snorkelling around Diani Beach, but I felt Kisite deserved its very own spot in this list.
+So I’ve previously mentioned snorkeling around Diani Beach, but I felt Kisite deserved its very own spot in this list.

 With four small islands surrounded by pristine coral reefs, Kisite is one of the world’s best snorkeling destinations.
 Turles, eels, manta rays, and dolphins are common here, so keep your eyes open!